 You might get campus fever and decide to venture outside of your university to get some work done.
 Many students find little coffee shops with Wi-Fi that will let them sit there all day long for a buying customer.
 Outdoor parks and recreational centers, even the public library might be a nice change of scenery.

-Let’s not forget about home.
+Let’s not forget about your home.
 No matter the size of your apartment or house, we recommend dedicating a little office space just for studying—away from any distractions.

+Study Habit #2.
 Avoid social media.

 Speaking of distractions, nothing can sap away your time for a good 20-30 minutes like good old social media!
 Emails used to be the necessary evil in order to keep life going, but now people are communicating through social media platforms more than email or even talking on the phone!
 As a result, it’s pretty common to have a browser tab open just for social media.
 The problem with this is the alerts!
 As much as you may try to ignore it, you won’t be satisfied until you follow through with the alert—an alert that will most likely require a reply!
 In all likelihood, it will end up being a conversation that could’ve waited an hour—and now you’ve just added another 20-30 minutes to your study time!
 Congratulations!

 Study Habit #3.
 Stay Away From Your Phone.

 Distractions also include avoiding your phone.
 The best thing you can do is either put your phone on silent, turn off the alerts and flip it over so that you can’t even SEE them, or just turn the thing off!
 If it helps, place the phone out of sight so that you’re not even tempted to check your messages.

 The world can wait.
 Your education is a priority and anyone who’s in your circle of friends should understand this.
 If you are absolutely adamant about keeping your phone nearby in case of an emergency, then allow yourself some study breaks so that you can dedicate a certain amount of time just for checking your alerts and messages.